polyvariant/pitgull/README.md

 ## Integrating with Pitgull

-Along with Pitgull, we provide `pitgull-bootstrap` command line utility.
-This program prepares your gitlab project for integration with Pitgull by deleting existing Scala Steward mere requests and setting up a webhook for triggering Pitgull.
+Along with Pitgull, we provide a `pitgull-bootstrap` command line utility.
+This program prepares your GitLab project for integration with Pitgull by deleting existing Scala Steward merge requests and setting up a webhook for triggering Pitgull.

 CLI Arguments:
  --url - your gitlab url like https://gitlab.com/